marcoscgdev/FingerAuth/README.md

 new FingerAuthDialog(this)
         .setTitle("Sign in")
         .setCancelable(false)
-        .setMaxFailedCount(3) // Number of attemps
+        .setMaxFailedCount(3) // Number of attemps, default 3
         .setPositiveButton("Use password", new DialogInterface.OnClickListener() {
             @Override
             public void onClick(DialogInterface dialogInterface, int i) {